emhgit/competitive-programming/README.md

 # Competitive Programming in Java

-This repository contains my solutions, templates, and utilities for competitive programming in Java.
+This repository contains my solutions, templates, and utilities for competitive programming in C++ and Java.

 ## Structure

-- `src/solutions` — Solution code, organized by site/category.
+- `/java/`: Contains solutions, templates, and testing for java files.
+  - `/java/src/main/java/solutions/`: Java solutions.
-- `src/test/` — Unit tests for problems (optional).
+  - `/java/src/test/`: Unit tests for problems (optional).
-- `templates/` — Java templates for quick problem setup.
+  - `/java/src/main/java/templates/`: Java templates for quick problem setup.
-- `lib/` — External libraries (e.g., JUnit).
-- `input/` and `output/` — Sample input/output files for local testing.
+  - `/java/src/input/` and `/java/src/output/`: Sample input/output files for local java testing.
-- `pom.xml` — Maven build file for dependency management.
+  - `/java/pom.xml`: Maven build file for dependency management.

-## Templates

-Copy a template from `templates/Template.java` to start a new problem quickly.
+- `/cpp/`: Conains solutions and templates for C++ files.
+  - `/cpp/solutions/`: C++ solutions.
+  - `/cpp/templates/`: C++ templates for quick problem setup

-## Local I/O testing
+## Local I/O testing for Java

 1. Configure the following lines at the top of your ProblemName.java file and set **LOCAL** to **_true_** to allow for local testing: